nvbn/l9t/README.md

 curl localhost:80
 ```

-Checks examples folder for more examples.
+Look at `examples` folder for more examples.

 ## Goals